pmb-7684/ST558_Project_3/README.md

 59. abs_title_sentiment_polarity: Absolute polarity level
 60. shares: Number of shares (target)

-In this project, subsets by data_channel_is_* were produced for automating RMarkdown reports.
+In this project, subsets by data_channel_is_* were produced for automating R Markdown reports.
 Predictive models used include linear regression models,  random forest model, and boosted tree.
 These models were constructed on training data set and than tested on testing data set.
 The best model was selected based on lowest RMSE.

 #### List of packages used: